mdfuzailkhan88/feedback_airplane/README.md

 •	Focus: The analysis primarily focused on the negative tweets, which comprise the majority of the dataset.
 •	Pre-Labeled Reasons: The negativereason column provided an initial view of the problem landscape, showing that issues like "Customer Service Issue" and "Late Flight" are the most frequent causes of complaints.
 •	Data Integrity: The data was generally clean, but tweets needed noise reduction (mentions, URLs, symbols) before topic modeling could be effective.
-________________________________________
-3. Text Preprocessing
-Effective topic modeling requires standardizing the text data by reducing noise and linguistic variations.
-The following steps were applied to the text column:
-1. Lowercasing: Standardized all text to prevent the model from treating 'Flight' and 'flight' as different words.
-2. Noise Removal: Removed Twitter handles (@mentions), URLs, and non-alphabetic characters.
-3. Stop Word Removal: Eliminated common, non-descriptive words (e.g., 'the', 'a', 'is') using the NLTK stop list.
-4. Lemmatization: Reduced words to their root form (e.g., 'running' became 'run', 'delays' became 'delay') using the WordNet Lemmatizer to group related terms.
-This process created the cleaned_text column, which served as the input for all subsequent modeling.

 <img width="704" height="470" alt="1" src="https://github.com/user-attachments/assets/7930574c-528e-4559-827e-9cba2c8f6240" />